juand89/juand89/README.md

 ## 🌟 Featured Projects:
 - **CSS Loading Animation:** Create beautiful loading animations using pure CSS.
-- **Celia Token Miner:** Extension to Automate token mining in the Celia app.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!